Scarecrow Contest and Reunion

-The colorful opening of Amish Acres Fall Harvest Days, featuring its Scarecrow Reunion & Contest, coincides with the 36th annual Nappanee Apple Festival, Thursday through Sunday, September 19-22, 2013.
+The colorful opening of Amish Acres Fall Harvest Days, featuring its Scarecrow Reunion & Contest, will be during the Nappanee Apple Festival, Saturday and Sunday, September 15-18, 2016.
 The historic farm’s courtyard is transformed into a Harvest Market celebrating the bounty of the fall harvest in Indiana as the leaves turn.
 The market is surrounded by demonstrations of apple cider pressing in one of American’s Ten Best Cider Mills, corn meal grinding, apple butter cooking in the copper kettle hanging from the tripod over the open fire, and sorghum pressing with a horse drawn mill.

 market is filled with pumpkins, gourds, squash, Indian corn, bittersweet,